t73liu/t73liu.github.io/content/projects/poe-arbitrage.md

 used for backend services and CLIs (command line interfaces).

 **cobra** is a Go package for creating CLI applications.
-It offers a variety of features such as creating subcommands, typo suggestions and automatic help generation.
+It offers a variety of features such as creating sub-commands, typo suggestions and automatic help generation.

 **viper** is a Go package for configuration management.
 It supports JSON, TOML, YAML, etc. and reading from environment variables.